 Department of Radiology

 Dr. Beaulieu’s research interests lie in two main areas: (1) understanding the pathomechanics of musculoskeletal injuries and diseases, particularly at the knee joint; and (2) understanding the etiology of balance and gait difficulties in Parkinson’s disease, as well as developing methods to better monitor these motor symptoms.
-She is investigating various contributors to these balance and gait problems, including cholinergic system impairments and disease-independent factors.
-She is also developing better methods to predict and identify freezing of gait in individuals with Parkinson’s disease.
-Her long-term goal is to improve the quality of life of these individuals by reducing the severity of their mobility difficulties, and thus their risk of falling.
+She investigated various contributors to these balance and gait problems, including cholinergic system impairments and disease-independent factors.
+She also developed better methods to predict and identify freezing of gait in individuals with Parkinson’s disease.
+Her long-term goal is to improve the quality of life of these individuals by reducing the severity of their mobility difficulties, and thus their risk of falling..